btbytes/old_btbytes.github.io/index.md

 	    uploading b.txt
 	    done.

-When updating an existing gist(say `28fe346dc83fd26a43c351c507c6599d`) that you have permissions to update:
+When updating an existing, gist(say `28fe346dc83fd26a43c351c507c6599d`) that you have permissions to update:

 	$ gistash *.txt 28fe346dc83fd26a43c351c507c6599d
 	    updating a.txt